Bagshot Park: Lease to Prince Edward, Duke of Edinburgh

-In March 1998, Bagshot Park and a block of stables and Sunningdale Lodge was leased by the Crown Estate to Prince Edward for 50 years.
+In March 1998, Bagshot Park and a block of stables and Sunningdale Lodge were leased by the Crown Estate to Prince Edward for 50 years.
 The house was renovated as a residence for the prince.
 The renovation was partly funded by the Crown Estate and partly funded by Prince Edward.
 The renovation was originally estimated to cost £2.18m, with £1.6m from the Crown Estate and the remainder being paid by the prince.
 The National Audit Office (NAO) report on the transaction stated that the final cost of renovations was £2.98m; the Crown Estate paid £1.6m and the estimated excess of £1.38m was paid by Prince Edward.
 The prince rented it from the Crown Estate initially for £5,000 a year then after renovation rising to £90,000 a year subject to 15-year rent reviews linked to RPI.
 According to the NAO report, the property leased by the prince does not include commercial farmland or woodland.
 The lease agreement permits subletting of the stable block.
+In June 2026, it was revealed in the NAO report that Edward had received private income from renting out the stable block on the estate to a third party until 2020.

-Prince Edward has since extended the lease to 150 years for £5m.
+In 2007, Prince Edward extended the lease to 150 years for £5m.
+The extended lease requires Edward to pay a nominal peppercorn rent on Bagshot Park rather than a market-rate annual rental.
+The premium paid for the lease extension was "market tested" by the Crown Estate, and the lease places restrictions on property use due to its historic character, but it imposes no conditions on future sale beyond ensuring a buyer can maintain the estate, meaning Edward could profit if he sold the leasehold.